 The steel rods are spaced at 70 to 100 mm apart and diameter may vary from 3 to 8 mm.

-This is used for holding the wire mesh in the shape of the structure and position.
+This is used for holding the wire mesh in the shape of the structure.

 In the case where higher stresses may occur, the mild steel bars are used.